michael2012z/BitBible/markdown/KJV/files/1Kgs.md

 39. And Zadok the priest took an horn of oil out of the tabernacle, and anointed Solomon.
 And they blew the trumpet; and all the people said, God save king Solomon.

-40. And all the people came up after him, and the people piped with pipes, and rejoiced with great joy, so that the earth rent with the sound of them.pipes: or, flutes
+40. And all the people came up after him, and the people piped with pipes, and rejoiced with great joy, so that the earth rent with the sound of them.

 41. And Adonijah and all the guests that were with him heard it as they had made an end of eating.
 And when Joab heard the sound of the trumpet, he said, Wherefore is this noise of the city being in an uproar?